Vermont Rep. Peter Welch wins Democratic nod, faces Paige

 Welch was elected to the U.S. House in 2006 after Bernie Sanders left the chamber to run for the U.S. Senate seat he now holds.

-Paige also was running for the GOP Senate nomination.
-He is one of Vermont’s perennial candidates who, over the years, has run for a number of statewide offices, arguing the state needs to “find a pathway back to the values of self-determination and community for all.”
+He argues the state needs to “find a pathway back to the values of self-determination and community for all.”

+In addition to the GOP nomination for the U.S. House he won Tuesday, Paige was in a too-close-to-call race for the Republican Senate nomination to run for the seat held by independent Sanders.

+Paige also ran unopposed Tuesday for the Republican nomination for four statewide offices, secretary of state, auditor of accounts, attorney general and state treasurer.